 Glowforges are huge.
-I didn’t relize how big it was until it arrived on my front step.
-To give you an idea of how big it is, fold a yoga mat in half.
+I didn’t realize how big it was until it arrived on my front step.
+To give you an idea of how big it is, fold a yoga mat in half and that is the base of your Glowforge.
 No kidding. it is that big.

 What Glowforges can do that a Silhouette Can’t

 - Glowforges can cut thick wood and acrylic.

 - It can engrave wood and glass with great detail